 So now that we’ve covered the basics, here are my personal thoughts!

 I’ll be honest with you – I didn’t really do my research first when I went to either of the two places.
 All I know is that I wanted to see them in person because they’re taking the IG world by storm.
 I want to see what the buzz was all about.
 So on my recent Hong Kong trip last year, I included these two places in my 5-day itinerary.
 Me and the boyfie didn’t have a solid itinerary for that particular trip (normally I have and I research about them beforehand), so this was really like a spontaneous kind of trip.

-READ: If you don’t have 5 days to spare, you can still enjoy Hong Kong!
-See my 3-day itinerary before!
+💡 PRO TIP: If you don’t have 5 days to spare, you can still enjoy Hong Kong!
+See this 3-day Hong Kong itinerary!

 Imagine my surprise when we arrived at Montane Mansion!
 The façade and the walkway going inside made me think we were in the wrong address!
 So it really is a residential place after all!

 It suddenly dawned on me that real people actually live here, in this kind of condition, and then random tourists just flock to it and snap photos like it’s some kind of a fictitious background you just see in movies.
 It’s as raw as it gets.

 I kinda felt guilty and sad about all this – that I, too, was among those tourists.
 We only stayed for less than an hour.
 Luckily, the crowd wasn’t that much around 10 AM; they say it could be super crowded in the afternoon).